Reducing Alcohol, Tobacco, and OtherĀ DrugĀ Harm

 The Australian Greens believe that:

-2. A harm minimisation approach is the most appropriate way to reduce the adverse health, social and economic consequences of drug or substance use, for the individual user and the community.
+1. Harm minimisation approaches are frequently the most appropriate way to reduce the adverse health, social and economic consequences of alcohol and other drug use.

-9. The individual use of illegal drugs should not fall within the criminal framework.
+9. The individual use of illegal drugs should be decriminalised.

 10. The current punitive approach to drug use has failed to stop illicit drugs use.

-11. The legal framework for drugs and other substances used for non-medical purposes should be informed by evidence of the extent and nature of the harm likely to be caused.
+11. Any regulatory framework for drugs used for non-medical purposes should be informed by evidence and the principles of harm-minimisation.

 12. There should be greater funding for demand- and harm-reduction.